louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 #### Adding a Moonlight shortcut
 Technical explanation:
-We're about to set a steam app to launch moonlight cli with some arguments that will allow moonlight to start the game directly.
+>We're about to set a steam app to launch moonlight cli with some arguments that will allow moonlight to start the game directly.

+Steps:

 - From the desktop experience, start Steam and goto 'Add a non-steam game' (click Add a game and select the option).
 - Select Browse
-- Navigate to `/var/lib/flatpak/exports/bin/`
+- Navigate to `/var/lib/flatpak/exports/bin/` (this is where the binaries of your flatpak installed apps are)
-- Change "File type" to "All files"
+- Change "File type" to "All files" (we're not using the `.desktop` of Moonlight)
 - Select `com.moonlight stream.Moonlight`
-- Click Open.
+- Click Open
-- Click on Add Select Programs.
+- Click on Add Select Programs

 From here, you can launch Moonlight from Steam.
 But that's not our end goal.

-#### Parametrizing Moonlight Shortcut
+#### Parametrizing the Moonlight Shortcut

-- In your steam library, left click `com.moonlight stream.Moonlight` and select properties.
+- In your Steam library, left click `com.moonlight stream.Moonlight` and select properties.
 - In the launch options put: `stream $HOST_MACHINE_NAME "Game of your Name"`.
-So for example, if my host machine name is GLAD0S and I want to play Portal 2 I should put `stream GLAD0S "Portal 2"`
+> So, for example, if my host machine name is GLAD0S and I want to play Portal 2 I should put `stream GLAD0S "Portal 2"`
-- Change the name from `com.moonlight stream.Moonlight` to the name of your game (I mean, I'd do that if I were you...)
+- Change the name from `com.moonlight stream.Moonlight` to the name of your game (I mean, I'd do that if I were you.)

 From here, your game is playable directly from the Steam Deck experience.
-However, no picture nothing, pretty ugly innit.
+However, it's pretty blend.
+No pictures, nothing.
+Pretty dull, innit?

-#### Customizing Game Shortcut
+#### Customizing the Game Shortcut

 To customize your new shortcut, we'll use [SteamGridDb](https://www.steamgriddb.com].

-- Create an account
+- Create an account/Login
-- Install [SGDBoop](https://www.steamgriddb.com/boop) (Flatpak is the option your looking for).
+- Install [SGDBoop](https://www.steamgriddb.com/boop) (Flatpak is the option your looking for)
-- Press dat boop button.
+- On the install page, press dat boop button!
 - Restart your Steam Deck, go back to the Desktop.
 - Look for your game on SteamGridDb and pick the assets you want to use.
 - For each asset type (grids, heroes, icons, logos) do the following step:
   - Hover it and click on the Boop button with a + icon "Apply with BOOP (non-steam)"
-  - Chrome will prompt you with a pop-up, click on "Open xdg-open"
+  - Chrome will prompt you with a pop-up, click on "Open xdg-open" [^2]
   - That will open an app on your Deck, select the Game you created, and click OK.
-- Profit.
+- Profit!

 And that's all, your game is setup, you can go back to your deck. :tada:

+And yes, rince and repeat for every other game.

 [^1]: https://en.wikipedia.org/wiki/Steam_Deck
+[^2]: Security/tech explanation: This uses `xdg-open` and  the `sgdb` custom url scheme that BOOP registered on install to launch BOOP with some params to launch BOOP.